Doxuno

 SEVERANCE

-In the event of termination without Cause by the Employer, the Employee shall be entitled to severance compensation as follows: 4 weeks of base salary per year of service, calculated based on the Employee's base compensation at the time of termination.
-Payment of severance shall be contingent upon the Employee executing a general release of claims in a form acceptable to the Employer.
-Severance payments shall be made in accordance with the Employer's standard payroll schedule, less all applicable withholdings and deductions.
+In the event of termination without Cause by the Employer, the Employee shall be entitled to severance compensation as follows: 4 weeks of base salary per year of servicecalculated based on the Employee's base compensation at the time of termination.
+Payment of severance shall be contingent upon the Employee executing a general release of claims in a form acceptable to the Employer, subject to applicable state law (including, where applicable, the disclosure / NDA limitations described herein).

 PROBATIONARY PERIOD

 The Employee shall be subject to a probationary period of ninety (90) (90) days commencing on the start date of employment.
-During this probationary period, the Employer shall evaluate the Employee's performance, suitability, and compatibility with the position and the organization.
-Either Party may terminate this Agreement during the probationary period with or without cause and without the notice period otherwise required under this Agreement.
-Upon successful completion of the probationary period, the Employee shall be considered a regular employee subject to the full terms and conditions of this Agreement.
+During this period, the Employer shall evaluate the Employee's performance and suitability; either Party may terminate without the notice otherwise required under this Agreement.

 DISPUTE RESOLUTION

-Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved by binding arbitration administered by the American Arbitration Association (AAA) in accordance with its Employment Arbitration Rules, governed by the Federal Arbitration Act, 9 U.S.C.
-Sections 1 et seq.
-The arbitration shall be conducted in California before a single arbitrator.
+Any dispute, controversy, or claim arising out of or relating to this Agreement shall be resolved by binding arbitration administered by the American Arbitration Association (AAA) in accordance with its Employment Arbitration Rules, governed by the Federal Arbitration Act, 9 U.S.C. §§1 et seq.
+The arbitration shall be conducted in the State of California before a single arbitrator.
 The decision of the arbitrator shall be final and binding upon both Parties and may be entered as a judgment in any court of competent jurisdiction.
 Each Party shall bear its own costs and attorneys' fees unless the arbitrator determines otherwise.
-Statutory Arbitration Carve-Out: Notwithstanding the foregoing, pursuant to the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021, 9 U.S.C.
-Section 402, the Employee may elect, at the Employee's sole option, to bring any claim involving alleged sexual assault or sexual harassment in court rather than in arbitration, and any pre-dispute agreement to arbitrate such claims is unenforceable as to the Employee.
-Claims for which arbitration is prohibited or limited by federal law (including whistleblower claims protected by SEC Rule 21F-17, 17 C.F.R.
-Section 240.21F-17) shall not be subject to this clause.

 ADDITIONAL PROVISIONS